PikaSama/CodePractice/README.md

-# javaNoobNotes
+# CodeNotes
-Notes by a Java Noob...
+Code notes by a noob